WiIIson/EMGFlow-Python-Package/README.md

 ```

 If you are using a different version of EMGFlow, change the `version` tag to the version you are using.

+You can also use the `EMGFlow.package_citation()` function to print the citation for the version of EMGFlow you are using, or use the `EMGFlow.package_version()` function to view the package version you are using.